14 – Cold War, 1953-62

 Patrice Lumumba, Congo Prime Minister

-More or less the same story unfolded in the Democratic Republic of the Congo, Africa (now Zaire) in 1960, which was especially unfortunate given the exploitation Congolese had suffered under Belgium’s colonial rule in their quest for the region’s rubber (worst when governed privately from 1885 to 1908 by King Leopold II).
+A similar story unfolded in the Democratic Republic of the Congo, Africa in 1960, which was especially unfortunate given the exploitation Congolese had suffered under Belgium’s colonial rule in their quest for the region’s rubber (worst when governed privately from 1885 to 1908 by King Leopold II).
 The CIA lent support to Patrice Lumumba’s kidnapping and execution when he brought democratic socialism to that newly independent country, concerned mainly with supporting its NATO ally, Belgium.
 It gave the U.S. pause when Lumumba appealed to the USSR for backing (like Egypt, below), undermining his simultaneous request to the U.S. for aid and trained emigrants on an awkward trip to Washington one month after Congo gained independence from Belgium.
 Lumumba also struggled with a military mutiny and his election threatened profits of Belgian diamond and copper companies, so the NATO partners murdered him.
 Also, as argued in future politician Newt Gingrich’s 1971 Ph.D. dissertation, democracy in the Congo would’ve resulted in a voting black majority outnumbering white ex-colonials.
 As in South Africa, post-colonials deemed that unacceptable, even though there are racial majorities in all democracies.

 The U.S. public was mostly unaware of such operations until Idaho Senator Frank Church led a series of congressional hearings on the CIA in 1975 that culminated in an executive order from President Gerald Ford ending American assassinations of foreign politicians.
 It was bad public relations to kill elected leaders if caught, and Ford could identify after being shot at by one of the (Charles) Manson Girls, Squeaky Fromme.
 Ford also served on the Warren Commission, whose research into John Kennedy’s assassination revealed that JFK hired the Mafia to try to kill Cuban leader Fidel Castro.
 While there was no proof that Castro returned the favor, such scenarios were more likely to unfold if the U.S. continued knocking off leaders.
 As for Lumumba’s death, Belgium officially apologized in 2002 but the CIA never accounted for their role, detailed in Stuart Reid’s optional article below as America’s first hit on a foreign leader, ambiguously green-lit by Eisenhower while he maintained enough distance for plausible deniability.
 So ended the African continent’s first foray into democracy.
 On the eastern Horn of Africa, the U.S. opposed a democratic uprising in Eritrea, maneuvering to keep it part of the Ethiopian regime that was allied with the U.S. against the USSR.